Social Security Disability Lawyer Cheyenne, Wyoming

 - Income — If your disability prevents you from performing your previous job but still able to do some other work, your monthly income must be under $1,130, if you’re disabled or $1,820 if you’re blind.

 No matter what disabling condition you suffer, I know that each case is unique, so I take the time to learn every necessary detail about you and your claim to persuade the decision makers at the SSA that you deserve the benefits you’re seeking.

 Knowledgeable legal advice on SSDI and SSI claims

 People often confuse Social Security Disability Insurance, SSDI, and Supplemental Security Income, SSI, but each has its own purpose and eligibility requirements.
 SSDI is a disability insurance program designed to replace wages of workers who have already contributed to the program through payroll taxes, usually over several years.
 Eligible applicants who satisfy the medical requirements are entitled to receive benefits regardless of other income or assets they might have.
 SSI is an assistance program to people who are struggling financially and cannot work due to age, disability or blindness.
 Unlike SSDI, one’s work history is not a factor for SSI but income level is.

-Contact a Front Range Social Security benefits law firm for your free consultation
+Contact a Wyoming Social Security benefits law firm for your free consultation

-For legal advice on Social Security Disability Insurance and Supplemental Security Income benefits, contact Mark C. Anzman, Attorney at Law.
+For legal advice on Social Security Disability Insurance and Supplemental Security Income benefits in Wyoming, contact Mark C. Anzman, Attorney at Law.
 You can call me at 866-688-1661 or contact me online.